ronpei's avatar

 This sentence has been marked as perfect!

 I have never done such a thing though.
 I was also impressed by how specific and expressive this four-kanji character idiom is.
+I have never done such a thing.
+I was also impressed by how specific and expressive this four-kanji character idiom is.

 Only four kanji expressions can convey such a sensitive and playful situation.